geerlingguy/ansible-role-pip/README.md

     pip_package: python3-pip

-The name of the packge to install to get `pip` on the system.
+The name of the package to install to get `pip` on the system.
 For older systems that don't have Python 3 available, you can set this to `python-pip`.

     pip_executable: pip3